bhargavipatel/808X_VO/readme.md

 - [x] Implement the Visual Odometry for Monocular Camera.
 - [x] Apply google test to verify the implementation.
 - [x] Visualize and Plotting of Trajectory.
+- [x] Detailed Documentation
 ## Final Deliverables:
 - [x] Implement the Visual Odometry for Monocular Camera.
 - [x] The Unit Testing using google test
-- [x] Visualize and Plotting of Trajectory.
+- [x] Visualization and Plotting of Trajectory.
 - [x] Github README with TravisCI and Coverage of Coveralls
-- [x] Doxygen Documentation
+- [x] Detailed Documentation including Doxygen.

 ## FUTURE WORK
 -  Can try Real-time visual odometry from stereo data.